 You were injured at work, but you’re not sure what you’re entitled to, or where to go for help.
 What do you do?

 First, take care of yourself.
 Get medical attention and then follow your doctor’s orders.
-Once you’ve taken care of your immediate medical issues, call an attorney with experience and expertise in workers compensation cases.
+Once you’ve taken care of your immediate medical issues, call a personal injury attorney with experience and expertise in workers compensation cases.
 You have the legal rights under the Illinois Workers Compensation Act which included coverage for medical expenses, lost wages and any permanent injury that you have incurred.

 Your boss will cover his behind.
 I’m here to cover yours.